 Our operating results have varied in the past, and may vary in the future, depending on factors such as sales volume fluctuations due to seasonal buying patterns, the timing of new product and service introductions, the timing of revenue recognition upon the completion of longer term projects, increased competition, timing of acquisitions, the ability of our customers to finance projects, general economic factors and other factors.
-In fiscal 2009, we impaired goodwill in full, and in fiscal 2011, we impaired certain assets related to our Movie>Q business.
-As a result, we believe that period-to-period comparisons of our results of operations are not necessarily meaningful and should not be relied upon as an indication of future performance.
+In past years, we impaired certain assets.
+As a result, we believe that period-toperiod comparisons of our results of operations are not necessarily meaningful and should not be relied upon as an indication of future performance.
 Our operating results have historically been significantly influenced by the volume of business from the motion picture industry, which is an industry that is subject to seasonal and cyclical downturns, and, occasionally, work stoppages by actors, writers and others.
 In any period, our revenues are subject to variation based on changes in the volume and mix of services performed.
 It is possible that in a future quarter our operating results will be below the expectations of equity research analysts and investors.
 In such event, the price of our common stock would likely be materially adversely affected.